-The regular monthly meeting of the Switzerland County Public Library Board of Trustees was held Tuesday, June 11, 2019 at 3:30 pm in the meeting room of the library.
-Attending were Debbie Margison, Bruce Williams, Denise Crawford, Mary Jane Rogers, Allan Bear, and Emily Fox.
-Not attending were Sharon Deck and Lee Jaye Lohide.
+The regular monthly meeting of the Switzerland County Public Library Board of Trustees was held Tuesday, June 9, 2020 at 3:30 pm in the meeting room of the library.
+Attending were Denise Crawford, Stacy Streett, Debbie Margison, Bruce Williams, Mary Jane Rogers, Heather Peelman, and Emily Fox.
+Not attending was Sharon Deck and Allan Bear.

 Bills and claims were presented.
-Williams made a motion to approve the claims, seconded by Bear and passed.
+Crawford made a motion to approve the claims, seconded by Rogers and passed unanimously.

 Time for Public Comments

-With no further business, the meeting was adjourned at 4:15.
+With no further business, the meeting adjourned at 3:50 p.m.